NASHVILLE, Tenn. -- This year’s Grammy Awards nominations will come with a Southern accent.

 Nashville Mayor Karl Dean called the event "a perfect fit" in a Tuesday news release, and Portnow acknowledged Nashville’s vigorous efforts to lure such a marquee event to the city helped land the show.

 Nashville has a long history with the Grammys.
-It is home to one of The Recording Academy’s
+It is home to one of The Recording Academy’s oldest and most successful chapters.
+Grammy winners of all stripes call the city home.

 And although the event has likely been forgotten by most, the Grammys were once held in Nashville.
 Andy Williams hosted the 1973 awards from the Tennessee Theatre.
 In the 21st century, city leaders are building a new convention center next to the arena and would like another shot at the big event.